nus-oss/cs3281-AY1516S2-website/teams/codebender.md

     * [ ] Create integration tests for partner and preferences
 * Buffer / minor features - Week 9 - 13

+## Workplan for Graphite

+* [x] Understand project requirements - Week 1
+* [x] Study the current code, understand the limitations and things to be improved - Week 2
+* [x] modularize the original code -Week 2
+* [x] Product Presentation in class with high level understanding - Week 3
+* [x] Learn more about the patterns required to be recognised from CEO during Code Sprint - Week 3
+* [x] Plan Project specification - Week 3
+* [x] Learn about the detailed user requirement (0-step graph plotting)
+* [x] Write tokenizer v0.0 for raw data Week 3
+* [x] Write data parser v0.0 for pattern recognizing Week 3
+* [x] Write chart plotter v0.0 (based on canvas.js) for plotting chart Week 3
+* [x] Self-recovery from incomplete transmission with missing data - Week 4
+* [ ] Self-recovery from corrupted transmission(happens when transmission rate is too high) - Week 5
+* [ ] set up unit test using jasmine (coverage aim:90%) - Week 6
+* [ ] refactor the code to improve robustness - Week 7
+* [ ] add new pattern: multi-line with X-coordinate - Week 8
+* [ ] Create GUI for graph plotting, which can be put into IDE - Week 9
+* [ ] Allow user to define coordinates and axis on GUI - Week 10
+* [ ] add new pattern: auto-generated timestamp as X-axis - Week 11
+* [ ] Documenation (on patterns and user manual) - Week 12

 ## Contributions